Numerical simulations of density perturbation and gravitational wave production from cosmological first-order phase transition: Numerical results

 The evolution of the average energy density of each component follows the evolution described by continuity equation Eq.~(\ref{continuity equation}) and the Friedmann equation Eq.~(\ref{Friedmann equation}).
 As the phase transition progresses, the vacuum bubbles expand, converting the vacuum energy $\rho_V$ into the bubble wall energy $\rho_w$ (including the kinetic and gradient energy of the wall) and the background radiation energy.
-At the end of the PT, one have the background radiation energy density dominate the energy density, see Fig.~3 in {\it Supplemental material} for details.
-The Equation of State (EoS), which is computed by $\omega=P/\rho_{tot}$, is shown in Fig.~\ref{EoS}.
+For the cosmic FOPT, the numerical simulation can be performed with the scalar-fluid system, therein the vacuum energy would released to the fluid motion and one can obtain the sound wave contribution to the GWs~\cite{Cutting:2019zws,Hindmarsh:2017gnf,Hindmarsh:2015qta,Hindmarsh:2013xza}.
+At the end of the PT, one have the background radiation energy density dominate the energy density, see Fig.~\ref{Fig:rho} in {\it Supplemental Material} for details.
+The Equation of State (EoS), which is computed by $\omega=p/\rho_{tot}$, is shown in Fig.~\ref{EoS}.
 It can be seen that in the beginning, the universe was dominated by vacuum energy, also known as dark energy, with a value of $\omega \to -1$.
 As the vacuum energy is continuously converted into kinetic and gradient energies, $\omega$ continues to increase.
 After the phase transition of the entire space is completed, the universe ultimately admit $\omega=1/3$.

 By applying Eqs.~(\ref{PBH abundance}) and (\ref{P_t}), here, $H$ and $a$ are dynamically evolving parameters during the simulation process.
 We calculated the PBH abundance for different values of $\alpha$ and $\beta/H$, and the results are presented in Fig.~\ref{fig:PBH abundance}.
 On the whole, we find that the PBH abundance increases with $\alpha$ and decreases with $\beta/H$, which is consistent with the conclusions of Refs.~\cite{Liu:2021svg,Kawana:2022olo,Cai:2024nln}.
 Notably, this dependence is stronger on $\beta/H$ and weaker on $\alpha$.
 In particular, when $\alpha \gtrsim 10$, the influence of $\alpha$ on the PBH abundance is further suppressed.
-Furthermore, the results indicate that PBH formation occurs for slow phase transitions with $\beta/H = 6$, see APP.~\ref{Appendix A} for more details during the PT processes.
+Furthermore, the results indicate that PBH formation occurs for slow phase transitions with $\beta/H = 6$, see {\it Supplemental Material} for more details during the PT processes.
 This is consistent with the conclusion of Refs.~\cite{Gouttenoire:2023naa,Gouttenoire:2023bqy,Gouttenoire:2023pxh} that PBHs are more likely to form when $\beta/H<6$.